dhirajsriram/dhirajsriram-portfolio/content/projects/react starter.md

 showInProjects: false
 ---

-A bootstrapped React project with material UI and React testing library pre-loaded.
+A bootstrapped React project with material UI and React testing library preloaded.